 Start up This selection provides topics about setting up your computer.

-How Do I...?
+How Do I?
 This selection provides topics describing how to complete specific tasks.
 Customize This selection provides information about customizing the Access IBM program.
 Get help This selection provides help information and ways of getting help from IBM.

-your computer and the license that covers the programs preinstalled by IBM (excluding the operating system) and those programs on the Software Selections CD that are not covered by their own license.

 For more information about Access IBM, see the About Your Software publication that comes with your computer.
+You can also find this publication using View documentation in Access IBM.